 Every Fort Lauderdale home is unique, each with its own aesthetic and individual needs.
 Likewise, all the windows in your Fort Lauderdale home are different too.
-Their size, shape, the way they face and more will vary and influence the kind of window treatment that complements them best.
+Their size, shape, the way they face and more will vary and influence which window treatment that complements them best.

 But more than any other factor, the window style may be the most important for choosing your ideal window treatment.
 Here are our team’s picks for window treatments to match the unique window varieties found in Fort Lauderdale houses.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
-Not only do shutters give your home classy looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.
+Not only do shutters offer your home classy looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.

 French doors are a common sight opening up to back decks or patios.
 French doors are hinged double doors, typically with large glass panels, so Fort Lauderdale homeowners have a substantial opportunity to improve their style and light control.
 French doors open and shut a lot, so they need a durable window treatment that will still let you regulate the amount of light you let come through the window.